On the third and fourth Betti numbers of a homogeneous space of a Lie group: Introduction

-In this paper by a {\it semisimple (respectively, simple) Lie group} we mean a {\it connected non-trivial Lie group with semisimple (respectively, simple) Lie algebra}.
-Our first result describes the third cohomology of a connected compact homogeneous space.
-We refer to {\it Definition \ref{def-NC-gH} for the notion $\NC_{\g,\h}$}, and \S~\ref{notation} for other relevant notation.
+We now describe our main results and some of their corollaries.
+Throughout this paper by a {\it semisimple (respectively, simple) Lie group} we mean a {\it connected non-trivial Lie group with semisimple (respectively, simple) Lie algebra}.